 We’re bringing resources, artists, and art professionals to high school students, and bringing students’ creativity and insights to SFMOMA.
 As part of our mission to support and engage with students and teachers, SFMOMA is partnering directly with selected San Francisco Unified School District high schools.
 These partnerships were created to deepen students’ understanding of modern and contemporary art and introduce them to careers in the arts.

-In addition, SFMOMA commissions two to five artist projects per year with non-partner Bay Area schools.
+In addition, SFMOMA commissions artist projects with non-partner Bay Area high schools.
 These unique collaborations expose students to artistic practice and explore why art matters in the world today.

 - Abraham Lincoln High School and Janet Delaney: exploration of Delaney’s South of Market photography exhibition at the de Young Museum